 - Customers who purchased G Suite directly from Google will see the first automatic transitions begin in November 2021 at the end of the current annual/fixed-term plans.

-- Customers who purchased from a partner will see the automatic transition begin on January 31, 2022, upon their next renewal.
+- Customers who purchased from a partner will see the automatic transition begin after March 8, 2023, upon their next renewal.

 - Option 1: Google-Led transition after your organization is eligible.

 As a partner, we shall be glad to assist you with this transition from Legacy G Suite to Google Workspace.
-The reason the Partner Assisted transition is recommended is because:
+The reason the Partner Assisted transition is recommended is that:

-- We shall help map your features and current usage to fit in the destination plan
+- We shall help map your features and current usage to fit into the destination plan

 - We can help you mix some users in the same Google Workspace account/domain across multiple same-family Google Workspace plans.
-For example, you can have 50 users on Google Workspace Starter, 25 Users on Google Workspace Standard and 25 Users on Google Workspace Standard Plus, etc
+For example, you can have 50 users on Google Workspace Starter, 25 on Google Workspace Standard, and 25 on Google Workspace Standard Plus, etc.

 - We have a limited window to support upgrades and transition users with discounts.
 Transitions Discounts are subject to Google Approvals.

 f) What should my organization look out for before transitioning to Google Workspace?